integrated-application-development/sonar-delphi/docs/CUSTOM_RULES_101.md

 above.

-By looking back at our test case, it's easy to figure out that raising an issue here is wrong because the method has no return type, meaning it cannot match the parameter type.
+By looking back at our test case, it's easy to figure out that raising an issue here is wrong because the routine has no return type, meaning it cannot match the parameter type.
 Raising these issues is correct according to our implementation, as we didn't check for the types of the parameter and return type.